JaumeRibas/Aether2DImgMaker/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0 or later.
 See the [COPYING](./COPYING) file for the full license text.

 ### Third-Party Libraries